paalbra/zabbix-zbxsec-7/README.md

 In 5.4 they've [changed the way scripts are managed](https://www.zabbix.com/documentation/current/en/manual/installation/upgrade_notes_540#central-location-for-scripts).
 You need to be granted access to the Administration-\>Scripts UI element.
 This issue is from here on only a problem if you do not fully trust users with this access.
 This is hopefully very unlikely.

+This issue was just seen as "misconfiguration" by the Zabbix team, even though PoC is able to quite easily destroy the application in their own container images.

 ## Zabbix test instance

 A test instance of Zabbix could be created with the "zabbix-simple" git submodule.
 It uses [podman](https://podman.io/getting-started/) and the [container images from zabbix](https://hub.docker.com/u/zabbix).